 Sometimes I just use garlic and onion powder, other times I use curry powder.
 It’s fun to try different seasoning blends.
 Be careful feeding this to really small children, though, as it could be a choking hazard.

-5. Vegan cheese-its
+4. Vegan cheese-its

 These are great to take with you as a road snack, or to put into lunches.
 Earth balance makes these and they’re easy to find at Whole Foods or any other natural foods store.

-6. Oil-free vegan granola bars
+5. Oil-free vegan granola

-Store bought granola bars can be filled with tons of sugar as well as honey, which isn’t vegan.
+Store bought granola or granola bars can be filled with tons of sugar as well as honey, which isn’t vegan.
 These granola bars are made with only five ingredients and you can control how sweet you’d like them to be.
 Super easy to make and no oil.

-7. Ants on a log
+6. Ants on a log

 This was one of my favorite snacks as a kid.
 It combines sweet and salty and crunchy.
 What’s not to love.
 Plus, it’s a great way to get kids to eat more vegetables.
-Just spread some peanut butter onto some celery and top with raisins.
+Just spread some peanut butter onto some celery stalks and top with raisins.
 This also tastes good with almond butter.

 If your child is allergic to nuts, you may be able to use salted tahini in any of these recipes (it’s made from sesame seeds) instead of peanut butter.
 But be careful, because some kids who are allergic to nuts, are also allergic to some seeds.